(Keywords: foot pain, chiropractic, plantar myofacitis, ankle sprain treatment, ankle fracture, chiropractic for Mortons neuroma)

 Pointed shoes squeeze the ball-of-foot into a restricted space, forcing the met heads against each other, irritating the nerves that run between them.
 This may cause a Morton’s neuroma, a benign painful swelling of the nerve, leading to extreme discomfort in the forefoot and tingling and pain in some of the toes.

-Associated with the Meta-tarsalgia we often find a generalised
+Associated with the meta-tarsalgia we often find a generalised plantar myofascitis

 with pain running under the foot, down towards the heel.